Machanayim: Rules

-A ball is thrown into play at the start, although it is not activated (see below).
-The game is similar to Dodgeball, in that players try and throw the ball at opponents.
+One or more balls are thrown into play at the start, although they are not yet activated (see below).
+The game is similar to Dodgeball, in that players try and throw a ball at opponents.
 When a player is hit, they are out.

 The difference between Machanayim and Dodgeball is that when a player is out in Machanayim, they are still part of the game.
 Rather than leaving the court, the player goes to the end area behind the opposing team, joining the original volunteer from their team.